 If you’re working as a general contractor, here’s what you need to know about the types of New Jersey business insurance you may be required and recommended to maintain.

 To register with the state as a general contractor, you must have NJ general liability insurance of at least $500,000 per occurrence.

 General liability insurance helps protect your business from expenses related to property damage and injuries to people other than you and your employees.
 For example, if you’re remodeling a client’s home and you or an employee break a window, general liability insurance can help pay to repair the damage.

 Tools and equipment insurance is important to general contractors in New Jersey.
 It protects against financial losses if tools and equipment are stolen, damaged, or destroyed.
 It also helps cover the costs of repairs or replacement if necessary.

 For example, if your trailer containing expensive tools and equipment was broken into, and the items were stolen, the insurance could help cover the cost of replacing the equipment.

 Fire, theft, vandalism, and other damage can happen when you least expect it.
 Commercial property insurance for general contractors can help.
 It covers property you own and rent for your contracting business.

 Commercial Auto insurance for general contractors

-Do you have a van or truck you use to haul supplies and equipment back and forth to job sites?
+Do you have a van or truck to haul supplies and equipment back and forth to job sites?
 If so, commercial auto insurance can help pay for expenses related to injuries and or damage sustained in an accident.